thednp/position-observer/README.md

   // this will always be true when at least one pixel of the target is visible in the viewport
   isVisible: true,
 }]

+// anytime you need the entry, find it!! observer.getEntry(target);

 // stop observing the changes for #myElement at any point observer.unobserve(target);